 Setting up a styled InDesign Book Template (for you to work on at your leisure) is a cheaper option as it takes much less time.

 You also need to download the cover template.
 The Cover Template is available from the Resources tab on IngramSpark.com in InDesign CS3+ or PDF.
 You would use the PDF to check the dimensions of a Photoshop file, say.
 Cheap book cover designers often give the cover PDF but the spine is of an incorrect proportion.
 This can be fixed by first giving them the cover template, after the number of typeset pages is realised.
 (So, after layout of the internal pages).

 In the past I have experienced difficulty in uploading an eBook (.ePub) made with InDesign exporter.
 It just would not go through the system.
 So I advise ebook publishers to go direct to Kindle Direct (for a slightly better royalty) or your own preferred self-publishing service.

-IngramSpark gives authors an eBook royalty of 45%, which is not the best you’ll see, but it does take LESS administrative time as you don’t need to go to TWO platforms (eg. Kindle & Smashwords or Kindle & Direct2Digital) and do the account setup/upload/review and fix process.
+IngramSpark currently gives authors an eBook royalty of 45%, though it does take LESS administrative time as you don’t need to go to TWO platforms (eg. Kindle & Smashwords or Kindle & Direct2Digital) and do the account setup/upload/review and fix process.